Iowa Boat Registration Cost, County Recorder Filing & Renewal (2026)

 How much does it cost to register a boat in Iowa?

-Iowa 3-year registration fees are: under 16 ft $28.15, 16–25 ft $41.65, 26–39 ft $80.65, and 40+ ft $155.65.
+Iowa full-cycle registration fees are: under 16 ft $28.15, 16-25 ft $41.65, 26-39 ft $80.65, and 40+ ft $155.65.
 Personal watercraft cost $50.65.
-Fees are prorated for mid-cycle registrations.
+New or reactivated registrations can be prorated by the remaining cycle.

 How long is boat registration valid in Iowa?